-Lack of or an excessive amount of lubrication will affect the performance and life of this motor.
+Lack of or an excessive amount of lubrication will affect the performance and life of this tool.
 Use only recommended lubricants at below time intervals:

-EVERY 8 HOURS OF OPERATION - Fill lubricator reservoir of recommended F.R.L. with spindle oil (29665).
+EVERY 8 HOURS OF TOOL OPERATION - Fill lubricator reservoir of recommended F.R.L. with spindle oil (29665).
 If an in line or air line lubricator is not used, apply several drops of spindle oil (29665) in air inlet.

-EVERY 160 HOURS OF OPERATION - Flush motor with a solution of three (3) parts cleaning solvent to one (1) part spindle oil (or use kerosene).
+EVERY 160 HOURS OF TOOL OPERATION - Flush tool with a solution of three (3) parts cleaning solvent to one (1) part spindle oil (or use kerosene).

-EVERY 160 HOURS OF OPERATION - Lubricate gearing.
+EVERY 160 HOURS OF TOOL OPERATION - Lubricate gearing.
 Pack bearings, coat shafts and lubricate gears with NLGI #1 "EP" grease (33153).